quanterall/HaskellMaterials/basics/extras/optics.md

 "{\"a\":4,\"b\":[{\"v\":7},{\"v\":44}]}"
 ```

+### Exercises (Traversals and Folds)

+1. Use a traversal to create a function that will traverse the values of a map and uppercase all the
+   keys.

+2. Use a traversal to create a function that will traverse over a `Value` and if it's an object,
+   will modify any values that are strings to be numbers if they can be read as numbers.

 ## Optics for free

 If you want to have lenses defined for your data structures without creating them yourself, you can